North Central Missouri College Guidelines for Release of Education Records

 You have the right to request amendment of your education records if you believe they are inaccurate or misleading.
 Write the college official responsible for the specific record, clearly identifying the part of the record you want changed, and specify why it is inaccurate or misleading.
 There is a separate process for grade appeals outlined in the NCMC college catalog.

 The college official will reach a decision and inform you in a reasonable amount of time after receiving the request.
 If your request to amend the record is denied, you have the right to make a written request for a hearing.
-Hearings will be conducted by the Academic Standards Committee or a committee appointed by the Dean of Student Services.
+Hearings will be conducted by a committee appointed by the Dean of Student Services.
 The committee chairperson will notify you, reasonably in advance, of the date, place and time of the hearing should it be necessary.

 Destruction of Records: Nothing in this policy requires the continued maintenance of any student record for any particular length of time.
 However, if under the terms of this policy you have requested access to your education record, the record will not be destroyed before the custodian has granted you access.